1:64 scale: Photography

-Oftentimes diecast photographers can also use natural sceneries such as forests, mountains, or their backyard as a photography ground, depending on each photographer's imagination.
-Techniques such as color grading, forced perspective, rule of thirds and focus stacking are commonly used to enhance the details and realism of models.
+Die-cast models have become an object of photography as a hobby, where photographers use close-ups of the models and dioramas.
+Natural backroads are sometimes used along with techniques such as color grading, forced perspective, rule of thirds, and focus stacking.

 Model horses

-Breyer Animal Creations's brand Mini Whinnies, introduced in 2005, are the smallest scale of Breyer model horses at 1 1/2" high for adults and 1" for foals (1:64 scale).
+Breyer Animal Creations' brand Mini Whinnies, introduced in 2005, are the smallest scale of Breyer model horses, measuring 1 ½" high for adults and 1" for foals (1:64 scale).
 Initially produced by Creata Winner's Choice and sculpted by Candance Liddy, they are aimed at young collectors and usually sold in easy-to-carry packages and playsets; they are currently sold as blind bags.